tarwn/lessthandot-hugo/blogs/content/posts/2009-04-13-copy-sql-server-database.md

   <img src="/wp-content/uploads/blogs/DataMgmt//copydb_7.gif" alt="" title="" />
 </div>

 Save your package and upload it to your SSIS instance.
 Schedule a job off the SSIS package you just created and again, we’re done.
 Good luck and please, always test your DR systems with a simulated LIVE disaster scenario.
-Don&#8217;t want to find out they don&#8217;t work when you really need them 🙂
+Don't want to find out they don't work when you really need them 🙂